 Methods of Drug Detox

-Each person who suffers from substance use disorder have different needs and the method of drug detox would depend on what the person’s history of substance abuse is, the family’s medical history, and the duration of addiction to a substance.
-There are short-term medicated detox and long-term medicated detox to help the patient ease the symptoms of withdrawal and ultimately help him overcome drug abuse.
+Each person who suffers from substance use disorder has different needs.
+The method of drug detox depends on the person’s history of substance abuse, the family’s medical history, and the duration of addiction to a substance.
+Short-term and long-term detox may use medication-assisted treatment to help ease the symptoms of withdrawal and ultimately overcome drug abuse.

 Drug Detox Kits Aren’t a Complete Treatment Program